Ga naar Nederlandstalige versie

 BEAT THE CROWDS

 Hollywood Studios is a park that currently requires a sophisticated strategy.
 The way you organize your visit may heavily impact the number of rides and shows you’re able to experience.
 And while this may sound strange, I wouldn’t necessarily advise you to arrive early in the morning.
 Despite the fact that Early Entry for on-site hotel guests is a huge benefit, the following hours are actually quite unpleasant.
 Hollywood Studios attracts ten thousands of guests every single day, and most of them immediately head to the big attractions in the morning.
 Wait times of 60 to 90 minutes are therefore quite common during the first few hours of the day.
 Rise of the Resistance even manages to form multiple-hour lines within minutes after the park’s official opening time.
 From the afternoon, however, crowds feel more manageable.
-The entertainment offerings ensure a better distribution of park guests and lots of people park-hop to EPCOT or Magic Kingdom for the nighttime shows.
+The entertainment offerings ensure a better distribution of park guests and lots of people park-hop to EPCOT or Magic Kingdom for their nighttime shows.
 And since it’s always a good idea to do the opposite of the herd, I think that this might be the ideal time to hop over to Hollywood Studios.
 Especially off-site guests (who can’t enjoy Early Park Entry) should rather focus on the evenings than the mornings.

 WORTH A VISIT?

 Crowds are inevitable during every trip to Hollywood Studios these days.
 You could say that the park has become a victim of its own success, but that sounds too negative.
 There’s a good reason why all these people come here: the park offers an incredible lineup of top attractions.
-Hollywood Studios has the best thrill ride, the most thrilling roller coaster and two of the best dark rides in the entire resort.
+Hollywood Studios has the best thrill ride and two of the best dark rides in the entire resort.
 This used to be a park that was only worth a visit because of Tower of Terror and Rock ‘n’ Roller Coaster, but times have changed.
 The result of the park’s recent metamorphosis is nothing less than overwhelming.
 The general atmosphere has improved dramatically and Hollywood Studios is currently even Walt Disney World’s best theme park when it comes to E-ticket attractions.
 An update in the entertainment department would be nice, but that’s my only complaint about this park at the moment.
 Can I summarize the Hollywood Studios story as “From Zero to Hero”?
 And may I hope for a similar result when it comes to Walt Disney Studios in Paris?

 How long would you wait for Slinky Dog Dash?
 Is Tower of Terror the world’s best themed thrill ride?
 And do you know a more immersive dark ride than Rise of the Resistance?
 Share your opinion in the comments section at the bottom of this page.